HindsonJF/Data-Science-Projects/README.md

 ![Correlation heat Map](https://github.com/HindsonJF/Data-Science-Projects/tree/main/graphs_for_readme/heat_map_corr.png?raw=true)

 ## Modelling:
 Eight models were fitted in total with three of them having F1-Macro scores of 0.83 on the holdout test data set.
-This is suggestive of the models having well fitted and that any further improvement would come from better signal processing or feature extraction.
+This suggests the models have been well fitted and that any further improvement would come from better signal processing or feature extraction.
 | **Model** | **Macro F1 - Scores -->** | | | |
 | --- | --- | --- | --- | --- |
 | | **With Drift** | **With Drift** | **Without Drift** | **Without Drift** |